 Death Strike, Intelligence + CPB vs Defender, Medium Range

-The necromancer can deal 1d8 shadow damage + Death Mark for 1 rounds for 1 mp.
+The necromancer can deal 1d8 shadow damage per MP.
 A critical Death Strike on a target with Death Mark deals max damage.
 Death Strike heals undead targets.
-Death Strike damage can be increased by +1d8 and +1 round of Death Mark for additional mp up to necromancer's CPB.
+Death Strike can be use with a Dom to have a minion cast it at their CPB.

-The necromancer can create or consume a Death Mark on for 1 mp equal to their CPB.
-When Inflict Pain creates a Death Mark it lasts for 1 round per mp.
+The necromancer deals 1d4 shadow damage per 1 MP.
 If Inflict Pain consumes a Death Mark a 1d4 roll determines the results; 1 is Slow for 1 APR per mp, 2 is -1 Defender per mp for round, 3 is -1 Attacker per mp for round, and 4 is Stun for 1 APR per round.

 The masters of death, necromancers can raise the dead to aid them.
 Some may drag the dead with them while others create their minions from resent victims on the battlefield.
 While the first option is a safer combat system for the necromancers the second is preferred by their compatriots, less of a rotten stench to follow them around.
 They often drive vehicles with large trucks or beds to house their minions between uses.
 Carving knives are often found on them as well; making skeletons is a messy business.